5 days in New York City

 What I like the most about NY are the awesome views over the city and the skyline.
 In this blog I will show you our best pictures of New York.
 I’m backpacking, so I travel on a tight budget.
 NY is quiet expensive but if you walk a lot and take your time to look for affordable food, you can save money.
 At the end of the blog I will give a short cost break-down.

-We strolled on the Broadway & 5th Avenue until Central Park: We passed the Rockefeller Center, the Time Square, churches and numerous other buildings and shops.
+On our first day, we strolled on the Broadway & 5th Avenue until we reached the Central Park: We passed the Rockefeller Center, the Time Square, churches and numerous other buildings and shops.

 From the harbor in the south we walked to the City Hall where you can enter the Brooklyn Bridge.
 It takes around 20 minutes to walk to the other side of the bridge.